 b) Socialist Rhetoric.
 This was another pet idea of Nehru.
 He got a constitution framed that laid down that private enterprise would always be second to Public enterprise.
 In addition he formulated a policy that core industries like Coal, Steel .Aircraft etc would not be handed to private enterprise and would always be state owned.
 He thought to apply Marxist dogma to India without understanding what Marxism really was.
 Marx never talked of state ownership, which Nehru implemented.

 The result of this socialistic policies had a disastrous effect, India became the laggard on the world scene and just as Nehru died famine stalked the land.
+The famine lasted two years.
 It was only with the intervention of the USA with its PL 480 law that millions did not die of hunger, as the USA pumped in millions of tons of food grains.

-The Indian state lost 4 precious decades till Indian state finally decided that they had enough of Nehruvian socialistic policies and threw them overboard.
+The Indian state lost 4 precious decades till they finally decided that they had enough of Nehruvian socialistic policies and threw them overboard.
 But who will bring the 4 decades back when the Indian people suffered untold hardship.

 Nehru is dead and gone, but it is the bane of India that a man who was more the philosopher ruled India.
 Chanakya that great political strategist has stated that people get the government they deserve.
 Is it the lot of the Indian people to have had Nehru at the helm of affairs?
 I do not believe it and its about time that the Indian state woke up and moved forward.
 I hope the observations of the Chinese Institute of Strategic Studies are negated in total.